Spain says markets shutting it out, seeks EU help for banks

 "The risk premium says Spain doesn't have the market door open," Montoro said on Onda Cero radio.
 "The risk premium says that as a state we have a problem in accessing markets, when we need to refinance our debt."

-Montoro said Spanish banks should be recapitalized through "European mechanisms", departing from the previous government line that Spain could raise the money on its own.
+Montoro said Spanish banks should be recapitalised through "European mechanisms", departing from the previous government line that Spain could raise the money on its own.

 The premium investors demand to hold Spanish 10-year debt rather than the German equivalent hit a euro era high of 548 basis points on Friday, on concerns that Spain's fragile banking system and heavily indebted regions will eventually force it to seek a Greek-style bailout.